neochiken/Merethic/README.md

 IED needs manual setup currently:

-Without the game paused, press `BACKSPACE` to open the IED menu and in the top menu bar, click `View` and then `Gear Positioning` to open the Gear Positioning menu.
+Without the game paused, press `BACKSPACE` to open the IED menu and in the top menu bar, click `View` and then `Gear Nodes` to open the Gear Positioning menu.

 ![](img/IED01.jpg)

-In the Gear Positioning menu, ensure you are in the `Global` tab, with the `Player` option selected and then ensure `Sync` is ticked.
+In the Gear Nodes menu, ensure you are in the `Global` tab, with the `Player` option selected and then ensure `Sync` is ticked.
 Then from the `Preset` dropdown, select the `Merethic` preset.

 ![](img/IED02.png)